Scottsdale Paleo Chef’s Passion Is Preventing Disease

 JA: What does healthy living mean to you?

-AB: The purpose of following the paleo diet is not to live for forever, but rather to live well into your maturity.
+AB: The purpose of following the paleo diet is not to live forever, but rather to live well into your maturity.
 It breaks my heart to meet people who worked very hard all their lives to acquire a comfortable nest egg to retire and instead of enjoying their best years, they’re stuck with a never-ending cycle of lab work and doctor’s offices while taking multiple pills and finding themselves in constant pain and discomfort.
 Practically all chronic problems result from a mindless nutritional approach.
-Eating means to satisfy nutritional needs.
-Many of us still eat as we are merely surviving, yet survival and well-being are two different objectives.
+Eating means satisfying nutritional needs.
+Many of us still eat as if we are merely surviving, yet survival and well-being are two different objectives.
 Which one is worthy of pursuing?
 It’s a personal choice that will determine your health in the very near future.

 asparagus bisque